-The same danger would be incurred if the water level was lowered excessively, causing the walls of the boiler above the water level to be-
+The same danger would be incurred if the water level was lowered excessively, causing the walls of the boiler above the water level to become red hot to the point where careless contact with water would cause an explosion.

-Michele Angiolillo, born in Foggia in 1871, anarchist.
+&lt;sup>7 Michele Angiolillo, born in Foggia in 1871, anarchist.
 To save himself from the severity of the special laws against "press-crimes" he went abroad in 1895.
 Two years later, from London he went to Spain where he killed the dictator Canovas del Castillo on August 8, 1897.
 He was arrested and executed nine days later, August 17, 1897.

-8 Sante Caserio, from Motta Visconti (Milano) where he was born in 1873, baker by trade and anarchist by conviction, had been sentenced to prison for "anarchist propaganda".
+&lt;sup>8 Sante Caserio, from Motta Visconti (Milano) where he was born in 1873, baker by trade and anarchist by conviction, had been sentenced to prison for "anarchist propaganda".
 To spare himself a term in prison, he passed the Swiss border and then went in France.
 On June 24, 1894, in Lyon he killed Sadi Carnot, President of the Republic.
 Sentenced to die, he was executed on August 16, 1894.

-$^{^9}$ Eugène Cavaignac (1802-1857) a French General, violently repressed the June 1848 insurrection.
+&lt;sup>9 Eugène Cavaignac (1802-1857) a French General, violently repressed the June 1848 insurrection.